 These Healthy Breakfast Cookies are insanely simple to prepare, ready in 25 minutes and completely customizable!
 They’re perfect for meal prep, breakfasts on-the-go, easy snacking and guilt-free desserts!
 This banana cookie recipe is made without flour, oil, dairy, eggs and refined sugar!
-Instead, these wholesome, flourless cookies are made with good-for-you ingredients, such as oats, mashed bananas and nut butter!
-Loaded with protein, fiber and potassium, it’s a healthy way to start your day! (healthy, vegetarian, gluten free-option, vegan-option)
+Instead, these wholesome, flourless cookies are made with good-for-you ingredients, such as rolled oats, mashed bananas and nut butter!
+Loaded with protein, fiber and potassium, it’s a healthy breakfast to start your day! (healthy, vegetarian, gluten free-option, vegan-option)

 Continue to read on for easy ways to customize these banana breakfast cookies!
 Plus, comprehensive tips for storing and freezing them!
 And, don’t miss the in-depth step by step photos and recipe video included in the post!